MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 14. If a **Permissions requested** dialog box appears, select the **Consent on behalf of your organization** check box and then select **Accept**.

-15. You will now display the list of groups.
+15. You will now use PowerShell to display the list of groups.
 Type the following command and then press Enter:

 		Get-MgGroup | Format-List Id, DisplayName, Description, GroupTypes

-15. In this list of groups, highlight the object ID for the **Research** group and then press **Ctrl+C** to copy it to the clipboard.
+16. You now want to display the members of the **Research** group.
+In the list of groups, highlight the object ID for the **Research** group and then press **Ctrl+C** to copy the ID to the clipboard.
+Then type the following command, paste in the Research group's object ID (**Ctrl+V**) in the appropriate spot, and then press Enter:  <br/>

+		Get-MgGroupMember -GroupId 'paste in the group's object ID here'

+17. In the list of group members that were displayed in the prior step, note how the results simply show the object ID of each member.
+It does not display each user's name, which basically renders the results useless. <br/>

+	To display each member's name, you're going to repeat the prior command, but this time you will add an additional component that retrieves the User record for each member of the group and displays the User's attributes.
+To do so, at the command prompt hit the UP arrow on your keyboard.
+This will automatically type the prior command.
+Then type the remaining portion of the command below and press Enter:

-		Get-MgGroupMember -GroupId 'paste in the group Id here' -All | ForEach {Get-MgUser -UserId $_.Id}
+		Get-MgGroupMember -GroupId 'paste in the group's object ID here' -All | ForEach {Get-MgUser -UserId $_.Id}

-10. You should begin by running the following command that connects your PowerShell session to the Azure Active Directory PowerShell for Graph module (AzureAD):  <br/>

-		Connect-AzureAD

-11. In the **Sign in** dialog box, log in as **holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with a password of **User.pw1**.

-12. Run the following command that displays a list of all the Microsoft 365 groups:   <br/>

-		Get-AzureADGroup

-13. In the list of groups that’s displayed, you should verify that you can see the **Research** and **Manufacturing** groups, and that you do not see the  **Print Operators** group (this is the built-in security group that did not synchronize from on-premises to Microsoft 365).

-14. To verify that the group membership changes that you made in your on-premises Active Directory were synced to the **Research** group in Microsoft 365, you should copy the **ObjectID** for the **Research** group to your clipboard by dragging your mouse over the ObjectId string and then pressing **Ctrl-C**.   <br/>

-	‎Then run the following command to display the members of this group.
-In the command, replace **<ObjectId>** with the value that you copied in the prior step by pressing **Ctrl-V** to paste in the value. <br/>

-		Get-AzureADGroupMember -ObjectId <ObjectID>

-15. Verify the membership of the Research group does **NOT** contain the following users that you earlier removed from the group in AD DS:
+18. In the list of members of the Research group, verify the membership does **NOT** contain the following users that you earlier removed from the group in AD DS:

 	- Cai Chu